lpkitvue/lpkitvue/components/feedback/toast.md

 - 🧩 Global configuration options
 - 🔌 Vue plugin for easy app-wide integration

 ## Live Examples

-To see the Toast component in action, you will need to run the example in your own Vue application.
-The documentation site cannot directly show toast notifications because they require Vue component registration and mounting.

-Here's an example you can copy into your own project:

 <script setup>
 import { useToast, LpToast } from '@lpkitvue/toast';